 We have two reportable segments for financial statement reporting purposes - WNS Global BPM and WNS Auto Claims BPM.
 In our WNS Auto Claims BPM segment, we provide both "fault" and "non-fault" repairs.
 For "fault" repairs, we provide claims handling and repair management services, where we arrange for automobile repairs through a network of third party repair centers.
+Effective July 1, 2015, WNS Legal Assistance LLP, a subsidiary of WNS UK, received an approval from the Solicitors Regulatory Authority, UK, to provide legal services in relation to personal injury claims.
 In our repair management services, where we act as the principal in our dealings with the third party repair centers and our clients, the amounts which we invoice to our clients for payments made by us to third party repair centers are reported as revenue.
 Where we are not the principal in providing the services, we record revenue from repair services net of repair cost.
-Since we wholly subcontract the repairs to the repair centers, we evaluate the financial performance of our "fault" repair business based on revenue less repair payments to third party repair centers, which is a non-GAAP financial measure.
-We believe that revenue less repair payments for "fault" repairs reflects more accurately the value addition of the business process management services that we directly provide to our clients.
+Since we wholly subcontract the repairs to the repair centers, we evaluate the financial performance of our "fault" repair business based on revenue less repair payments (non-GAAP) to third party repair centers, which is a non-GAAP financial measure.
+We believe that revenue less repair payments (non-GAAP) for "fault" repairs reflects more accurately the value addition of the business process management services that we directly provide to our clients.

 For our "non-fault" repairs business, we generally provide a consolidated suite of accident management services including credit hire and credit repair, and we believe that measurement of such business on a basis that includes repair payments in revenue is appropriate.
 Revenue including repair payments is therefore used as a primary measure to allocate resources and measure operating performance for accident management services provided in our "non-fault" repairs business.
 For one former client in our "non-fault" repairs business (whose contract with us was terminated with effect from April 18, 2012), we provided only repair management services where we wholly subcontracted the repairs to the repair centers (similar to our "fault" repairs).
-Accordingly, we evaluated the financial performance of our business with this former client in a manner similar to how we evaluate our financial performance for our "fault" repairs business, that is, based on revenue less repair payments.
+Accordingly, we evaluated the financial performance of our business with this former client in a manner similar to how we evaluate our financial performance for our "fault" repairs business, that is based on revenue less repair payments (non-GAAP).
 Our "non-fault" repairs business where we provide accident management services, accounts for a relatively small portion of our revenue for our WNS Auto Claims BPM segment.

 This non-GAAP financial information is not meant to be considered in isolation or as a substitute for our financial results prepared in accordance with GAAP.
 We believe that the presentation of this non-GAAP financial measure in this annual report provides useful information for investors regarding the financial performance of our business and our two reportable segments.
-Our revenue less repair payments may not be comparable to similarly titled measures reported by other companies due to potential differences in the method of calculation.
+Our revenue less repair payments (non-GAAP) may not be comparable to similarly titled measures reported by other companies due to potential differences in the method of calculation.